Triangulated categories of relative 1-motives: Deligne -motives

 We have spread out the pure pieces of $M$, it remains to glue them together.
-By \cite[Th\'eor\`eme 8.8.2.(i)]{EGAIV_3}, up to shrinking $U$, we have morphisms $A'\ra G'\ra T'$ which restrict to the extension defining $G$.
+By \cite[Th\'eor\`eme 8.8.2.(i)]{EGAIV_3}, up to shrinking $U$, we have morphisms $T'\ra G'\ra A'$ which restrict to the extension defining $G$.
 By a standard argument based on \cite[Th\'eor\`eme 8.10.5]{EGAIV_3}, up to shrinking $U$, this is in fact an exact sequence of group schemes.
 Finally, we have to spread out the morphism $L\ra G$.
 This can be done by the same Galois descent argument as in the end of the proof of Lemma \ref{lemm:continuity_discrete}.

 Let us now prove (ii).
 In $\CM_1(-,\BZ)$, the components of a morphism are morphisms of (group) schemes.
 It is enough to spread them out one by one because the resulting diagram will commute by schematic density of $\eta$ in $S$.
-We have treated morphisms of discrete group schemes in Lemma \ref{lemm:continuity_discrete}.
+We have treated morphisms of lattices in Lemma \ref{lemm:continuity_discrete}.
 The case of morphisms of semi-abelian schemes (which are in particular of finite presentation) is a direct application of \cite[Th\'eor\`eme 8.8.2.(i)]{EGAIV_3}. \end{proof}